joelBIT/mining-framework/README.md

 **Preprocessing**:

 This module pre-processes the projects found in the _/repositories_ folder which must exist in the same directory as the framework jar is run.
-There are 5 possible input parameters; *-connector -parser -inputFile -source -dataset*
+There are 6 possible input parameters; *-connector -parser -inputFile -source -dataset -all*

 Example:
 ```